XLCYun/defer_require/README.md

 After use defer_require to require the module, use A.module to access to it.

-Using `A.module` is not elegant, if you know how to rewrite this feature and directly use `A`, please pull a request or post a issue.
+Using `A.module` is not elegant, if you know how to rewrite this feature and directly use `A`, please push a pull request or post a issue.
 I will be very grateful.
 Thanks.